-EU has taken the decisive action to support the transition to a more resource efficient, low carbon and sustainable economy, with an aim to be in the forefront of global efforts to build a financial system which supports sustainable growth.
+Disclosures pursuant to the Regulation (EU) 2019/2088 (SFDR) EU has taken the decisive action to support the transition to a more resource efficient, low carbon and sustainable economy, with an aim to be in the forefront of global efforts to build a financial system which supports sustainable growth.
 To this end, EU introduced under the Sustainable Action Plan a series of new legislative measures which connect finance with sustainability.
 Key regulation includes a classification system for sustainable activities (Taxonomy) and the mandatory disclosures and labels for green financial products (SFDR).

-Triton Asset Management AEDAK (Triton), is a signatory to the Principles for Responsible Investment (PRI) since April 2020.
+Triton Asset Management AEDAK (Triton), is a signatory of the Principles for Responsible Investment (PRI) since April 2020.
 Pursuant to this commitment, Triton is gradually integrating Environmental, Social and Governance (ESG) metrics, key performance indicators, considerations and objectives into its investment process in different asset classes with the goal to minimize risks, improve financial returns and at the same time have a quantifiable improved ESG footprint.